arunav2123/pyRMES/README.md

 # pyRMES
  Reduced resistive MHD eigenvalue solver (RMES) in cylindrical geometry (in the limit of zero plasma beta)

- This tool is written in Python 3.10.9 -
+ This tool is written in Python 3.10.9 for -
  1. Linear stable and unstable tearing mode and spectrum analysis (with complex eigenvalues).
  2. Unstable tearing modes ( with almost real eigenvalue near marginal stability threshold).
  3. Resistive growth rates of unstable modes.